Akrasia: Classical answers

-Aristotle, acknowledging that we intuitively believe in akrasia, devoted book VII of the Nicomachean Ethics to a more empirical approach to the question.
-He distances himself from the Socratic position by arguing that akrasia occurs as a result of an agent's opinion, not their desire.
-Since opinion is formulated mentally in a way that may or may not imitate truth, while appetites are merely desires of the body, opinion is only incidentally aligned with or opposed to the good, making an akratic action the product of opinion instead of reason.
 For Aristotle, the opposite of akrasia is enkrateia, a state where an agent has power over their desires.
 Aristotle considered one could be in a state of akrasia with respect to money or temper or glory, but that its core relation was to bodily enjoyment.
 Its causes could be weakness of will, or an impetuous refusal to think.
-At the same time, he did not consider it a vice, because it is not so much a product of moral choice, but instead, a failure to act on one's better knowledge.
+At the same time he did not consider it a vice because it is not so much a product of moral choice as a failure to act on one's better knowledge.

-For Augustine, incontinence was not so much a problem of knowledge (knowing but not acting) but of the will: he considered it a matter of everyday experience that men incontinently choose lesser over greater goods.
+For Augustine of Hippo, incontinence was not so much a problem of knowledge but of the will; he considered it a matter of everyday experience that men incontinently choose lesser over greater goods.